 Okay so what is it specifically that animated characters do that makes an audience believe they are alive?
 Is it the quality of the motion - will an audience 'connect' with a perfectly crafted walk cycle?
 Is it a compelling pose - will an audience empathise with a well executed expression?
 No - and here's the thing - a character is only truly 'alive' and therefore able to connect to an audience when it thinks, or at least…when the audience believes the character is thinking

 And don't take my word for it - Ollie Johnston said in his famous book "It is the thinking that gives the illusion of life".
 While the overall performance is important - the face is the most powerful indicator of what a character is thinking or feeling.
 A strong facial expression in itself can convey an emotion, but not thinking.
 So here's my proposed 13th principle - the thing that conveys that a character is thinking is…

 The central concept of facial animation is that for each single thought there is one expression, and while it can change in intensity it will not change in feeling.
 When a character gets a new thought or has a realisation about something, she will change to a new expression, indicating that thinking has taken place.
 So...change of expression = thinking = life!

 Here's the essentials to make thinking (and therefore life) happen…

 1. KNOW THE CHARACTER

 Before you can make a character think, you must know her.
-If you thoroughly understand the personality of the character, then you will know how she thinks, and combined with the emotional cues within the dialog you will be able to make decisions about what those expressions could look like.
+If you thoroughly understand the personality of the character, then you will know how she thinks, and combined with the emotional cues within the dialog you will be able to make decisions about what those changes of expression could look like.

 2. STRONG POSES